yupopov/fantlab-recommender-system/README.md

 # Fantlab recommender system
 This is a project aimed at creating recommendation system for russian e-library [fantlab.ru](fantlab.ru).
 At the moment there are some datasets, python modules to create them and [LightFM](making.lyst.com/lightfm/docs/home.html) collaborative filtration model, showing decent results.
-Also a content-based model will be available soon.
+Also a content model represented by session-based RNN is available.

 # Repository content